katanox/tabour/core/README.md

 ## Concept

-Tabour tries to follow a modular architecture and the core concept of it's architecture is a `Registry`
+Tabour follows a modular architecture and the core concept of it's architecture is a `Registry`

-Then you need to register the registry to the `Tabour container` and start the `Tabour container`.
+You need to register the registry to the `Tabour container` and start the `Tabour container`.
 After that step, the consumers that you have configured and registered will start consuming messages from the queues they have been configured to consume.